qe-collaborative-services/1115-hub/support/docs/diagnostics.md

   rejection).
 - `remediation:1`: Additional suggested remediation steps for resolving the issue needed from QE/QCS side.

+# FHIR Diagnostics .xlsx (/egress/<SESSION_ID>/diagnostics-fhir.xlsx)

+This JSON file is designed to provide stakeholders with essential data regarding session entries, dispositions, and FHIR emittance status, aiding in decision-making and further data processing.
+Following are the fields which are present in the file.
+`Note that the diagnostics are not generated for those set of files which run perfectly clean without a single issue(warning/rejection/structural errors)`.

+## Fields

+- `ENCOUNTER_ID`: Unique identifier for each encounter, formulated by the system based on encounter details.
+- `ORCH_SESSION_ID`: Identifier for the orchestration session in which the data was processed.
+- `DEVICE_ID`: Identifier of the device used during the data capture or processing.
+- `VERSION`: Version of the system or protocol used during the data processing session.
+- `ORCH_SESSION_ENTRY_ID`: Unique identifier for each session entry.
+- `PAT_MRN_ID`: Medical record number of the patient associated with the data.
+- `FACILITY_ID`: Identifier of the facility where the data was recorded or processed.
+- `DISPOSITION`: Describes the status of the validated FHIR, e.g., 'REJECTION' or 'STRUCTURAL ISSUE'.
+- `FHIR_EMITTABLE`: Indicates whether the data is suitable for emission as FHIR resources ('YES' or 'NO').
+- `FHIR_JSON_FILE`: Name of the JSON file containing FHIR-formatted data.

 # FHIR JSON Data (/egress/<SESSION_ID>/fhir-<pat_mrn_id>-<encounter_id>.json)